vineela-gunti/anchore-charts/stable/engine/README.md

-# Anchore Engine Helm Chart
+# Anchore Engine OSS Helm Chart

 [Instructions for migrating deployments from helm/stable to charts.anchore.io](#migrating-to-the-new-anchore-charts-repository)

 This chart deploys the Anchore Engine docker container image analysis system.
 Anchore Engine requires a PostgreSQL database (>=9.6) which may be handled by the chart or supplied externally, and executes in a service based architecture utilizing the following Anchore Engine services: External API, SimpleQueue, Catalog, Policy Engine, and Analyzer.

-This chart can also be used to install the following Anchore Enterprise services: GUI, RBAC, Reporting, Notifications & On-premises Feeds.
-Enterprise services require a valid Anchore Enterprise License as well as credentials with access to the private DockerHub repository hosting the images.
-These are not enabled by default.

 Each of these services can be scaled and configured independently.